jglasovic/venv-lsp.nvim/README.md

 Alternatively, you can manually add mappings to the cache JSON file if you prefer.

 **Q: Can I use this with a venv manager other than poetry or pyenv?**
 A: Yes!
-You can manually map root directories to venv paths using `:VenvLspAddVenv`, or by editing the cache JSON file directly.
+You can manually map `<root_dir>` to venv path using `:VenvLspAddVenv`, or by editing the cache JSON file directly.
 The plugin will activate the venv accordingly.

 **Q: Does this work with monorepos?**
 A: Yes!
 Each buffer uses the correct venv based on its root directory.